-The second consideration in the use of the cyclic redundancy check in the Z-ring and no check in the V2 ring is more interesting and also more controversial: following an end-to-end argument [18], the V2 ring is designed on the assumption that it is acceptable to allow undetected errors at the link level so long as they are infrequent.
+The second consideration in the use of the cyclic redundancy check in the IBM ring and no check in the M.I.T. ring is more interesting and also more controversial: following an end-to-end argument [18], the M.I.T. ring is designed on the assumption that it is acceptable to allow undetected errors at the link level so long as they are infrequent.
 The reasoning is that similar errors can occur elsewhere, unprotected by the CRC, anyway.
 Any application that considers data errors important will check for such errors at a higher level.
-The Z-ring CRC is provided in accordance with an older school of design that insists that higher application levels should not be burdened with worries about possibly incorrect data.
-This difference in philosophy is probably attribable to more experience with protocols for advanced distributed applications in the V2 ring design team, and more experience with terminal-to-computer links using telephone lines and HDLC in the Z-ring design team.
+The IBM ring CRC is provided in accordance with an older school of design that insists that higher application levels should not be burdened with worries about possibly incorrect data.
+This difference in philosophy is probably attribable to more experience with protocols for advanced distributed applications in the M.I.T. ring design team, and more experience with terminal-to-computer links using telephone lines and HDLC in the IBM ring design team.
 It is not yet clear which of these approaches is preferable.
 Using a CRC adds circuitry and cost, but it reduces the frequency of higher-level recovery operations.
-(In the LCS Version one (1 Mbit/sec) ring there was a CRC; the only errors ever recorded by these circuits were traced to faults in those circuits themselves!)
-One reason why the V2 approach of omitting redundancy checks may work out in practice is that an idle ring actually transmits a token continuously;
+(In a prototype 1 Mb/sec ring at M.I.T. there was a CRC; the only errors ever recorded by those circuits were traced to faults in the circuits themselves!)
+One reason why the approach of omitting redundancy checks may work out in practice is that an idle ring actually transmits a token continually;